 - As a fairly new artist, it only took me 50 “pledgers” to reach 111% of my goal on PledgeMusic.
 Some of my supporters were from as far away as Norway & China (I’m in the USA) – we haven’t met, & they’ve never heard me live.
 Rather, they discovered my music online, loved what they heard, and wanted to pre-order my debut album.

 - I raised enough to cover tour expenses, album expenses, and hiring a publicist for a digital campaign.
 All in all, I’m putting this album out and have already broken even, prior to releasing it.
 I did this without a manager, and without going in debt to a record label or having any extra “middlemen” taking a cut (I’m self releasing this project).

 - The crowdfunding campaign itself has been a great way to get both fans and industry folks alike excited about my upcoming album/tour.
 Building awareness and anticipation is key for any album campaign, and crowdfunding is a great way to do it.
 It also provides “social proof” that you have a fanbase who will support you, which helps you become more convincing and credible when reaching out to others within the music industry.

 - Last but certainly not least, this campaign helped me form a stronger bond with my fans and supporters.
-It’s a pretty amazing feeling to know that people like your music enough to support you in releasing an album – no small endeavor – and they loved being a part of the journey.
+It’s a pretty amazing feeling to know that people like your music enough to support you in releasing an album – no small endeavour – and they loved being a part of the journey.

-So now let’s talk strategy
+So now let’s talk crowdfunding strategy

 First off, lead time is key.